ccao-data/model-res-avm/README.md

 The key objective of the model is to fairly estimate what a home could sell for in a fair, arm's-length, open-market transaction.
 It's important to train the model on high-quality sales that are representative of the market, and to exclude sales that are not representative.
 For example, a sale price of $3M for an 800 square foot (S.F.) home, in a community where homes of this size tend to sell between $200k - $400k, is not a representative sale.
 (This may indicate a flip.)
 If this sale was used to train the model, then the model could learn that _all_ 800 S.F. homes in this region are worth around $3M, and should be assessed and taxed accordingly.
 (More realistically, the inclusion of this single outlier could increase the _average_ estimated sale of 800 S.F. homes in this community by an undetermined amount.)

-We accomplish these exclusions in multiple ways.
+We accomplish these exclusions in multiple ways:

-**Excluding sales with prices that are statistical outliers.**  A "statistical outlier" is a sale price that is statistically higher or lower than sale prices of other similar homes, such as our hypothetical $3M example above.
+- **Excluding sales with prices that are statistical outliers.**  A "statistical outlier" is a sale price that is statistically higher or lower than sale prices of other similar homes, such as our hypothetical $3M example above.
 Often, these price outliers tend to indicate substantial characteristics errors.
 This outlier aproach was developed in partnership with the [Mansueto Institute](https://miurban.uchicago.edu/).
 See the sales validation code at [ccao-data/model-sales-val](https://github.com/ccao-data/model-sales-val).

-**Excluding sales based on other transaction data.** In addition to removing sales because they have sale prices that are statistically high or low, other transaction features are useful for identifying sales that should be removed from the model.
+- **Excluding sales based on other transaction data.** In addition to removing sales because they have sale prices that are statistically high or low, other transaction features are useful for identifying sales that should be removed from the model.
 They are:

 | Transaction feature | How transaction feature is used |
 | --------------------- | ---------------------------------------------------------------------------------------- |